-Male Pattern Baldness, also known as Androgenetic Alopecia, is the most common form of hair loss.
+Male Pattern Baldness, also known as androgenetic alopecia, is the most common form of hair loss.
 And it happens earlier than anyone expects.
 In fact, 2 out of 3 guys will experience some form of MPB by the time they’re 35.
 Even with today’s advancements in science, there’s still no known cure.
 The good news?
 There are proven treatments that can combat the symptoms.

 Genetics are the most common cause of hair loss.
-But don’t blame mom.
+But don’t blame Mom.
 You can inherit the baldness trait from either side of your family.
-A recent study found that there are actually 287 genetic regions that contribute to Male Pattern Baldness.
+A recent study found that there are actually 287 genetic regions that contribute to male pattern baldness.

 External factors can also play a role.
 Using harsh chemical dyes and relaxers can exacerbate the situation, while stress or an unbalanced diet can also lead to additional hair loss.

 Sometimes hair loss can be a symptom of a more serious illness or nutritional deficiency.
-That’s one of the reasons why it’s so important to talk to a licensed doctor about any significant shedding.
+That’s one of the reasons why it’s so important to talk to a licensed physician about any significant shedding.
 They’ll evaluate your medical history, as well as your hair loss, to make sure everything is okay.

 A common concern with finasteride is the possible sexual side effects – like loss of libido or erectile dysfunction.
 During clinical trials, less than 4% (3.8% to be exact) of users experienced some form of these side effects.
 In most of those cases, the side effects were experienced in the beginning and resolved over time, both with and without continuing to use the drug.
 For more details, we recommend reading the full drug information on minoxidil and finasteride.